 While sleeping, the human body is vulnerable.
 A feeling of security and peace helps us every night to withdraw from the world.
 In times past it was considered the task of the absolute ruler to protect his sleeping subjects against nocturnal dangers.
 Nowadays there are other forms of social protection.
 But what happens when these suddenly fall apart?

-With The Guardians of Sleep David Weber-Krebs creates a quivering and intense microcosm using within theatre’s coordinates of time and space.
+With The Guardians of Sleep David Weber-Krebs creates a quivering and intense microcosm within theatre’s coordinates of time and space.
 Six performers disclose various levels of intimacy.
 Ambivalent relations between light and dark, activity and passivity, looking and being looked at resonate with and against one another.

 How responsible can you feel towards someone you don’t know?
 When does the activity of looking at someone turn into watching over that person?
 When does caring for someone become a power relation?

-A look is often stays on the surface of things.
+A look often stays on the surface of things.
 We can only guess what happens inside the head of the one we watch sleeping.

 concept & direction david weber-krebs